 If we do not obtain stockholder approval of Proposal 3 on or prior to February 11, 2014, the Warrants will be subject to termination by each of the bank counterparties thereto at its option, and in connection with any such termination, we would be required to pay cash to the relevant bank counterparty (or deliver shares of our common stock with an equal value) in an amount equal to the then-current fair value of the terminated Warrants.
-Furthermore, if at any time prior to our obtaining stockholder approval of Proposal 3 (or any subsequent, identical proposal submitted to our stockholders), the notional number of shares of our common stock that would be deliverable at such time upon a fair value termination of the Warrants were to exceed 60% of the maximum number of shares that are deliverable upon exercise and settlement or termination of the Warrants (which maximum is equal to 19.9% of total shares of our common stock outstanding as of the date the Warrants were issued, allocated pro rata between the bank counterparties), the Warrants will be subject to termination by each of the bank counterparties thereto at its option, and in connection with any such termination, we would be required to pay cash to the relevant bank counterparty, or delivery shares of our common stock with an equal value, in an amount equal to the then-current fair value of the terminated Warrants.
-Any fair value termination of Warrants described in the two immediately preceding sentences could, in some circumstances, lead to a termination of the related cash convertible note hedge entered into between us and each of the bank counterparties to the Warrants, which would leave us unhedged with respect to our cash payment obligations on our outstanding 1.125% Cash Convertible Senior Notes due 2020, which obligations could be substantially in excess of the principal amount of such notes.
+Furthermore, if at any time prior to our obtaining stockholder approval of Proposal 3 (or any subsequent, identical proposal submitted to our stockholders), the notional number of shares of our common stock that would be deliverable at such time upon a fair value termination of the Warrants were to exceed 60% of the maximum number of shares that are deliverable upon exercise and settlement or termination of the Warrants (which maximum is equal to 19.9% of total shares of our common stock outstanding as of the date the Warrants were issued, allocated pro rata between the bank counterparties), the Warrants will be subject to termination by each of the bank counterparties thereto at its option, and in connection with any such termination, we would be required to pay cash to the relevant bank counterparty, or delivery shares of our common stock with an equal value, in an amount equal to the then-current fair value of the termination of the related cash convertible note hedge entered into between us and each of the bank counterparties to the Warrants, which would leave us unhedged with respect to our cash payment obligations on our outstanding 1.125% Cash Convertible Senior Notes due 2020, which obligations could be substantially in excess of the principal amount of such notes.